 What is Required?

-We prefer weekly blogs, but accept monthly blogs on specialized topics, such as our blog on parenting children with autism.
-Writers are asked to work ahead of schedule, at least one week ahead.
+We prefer weekly blogs, but accept monthly blogs as well.
+Writers are asked to work ahead of schedule, at least a few days ahead.
 Although all articles are edited, we need writers to have reasonably good writing, grammar, spelling, and punctuation skills.

 We use a simple template, so articles will be posted in a fairly simple way.
 Writers may submit their own images as long as they have the legal right to use them.
 (Many photos online are not available for general use or have special rules.)
 When possible, we use pictures from the image gallery at LDS.org.
 If you use personal photos, be certain the people in the photos have given permission to you to appear.

 We ask our bloggers to share their own posts on social media and to periodically share posts by other bloggers they like.
 This way we help each other promote the site.

 We maintain a small list of topics we especially want, but are open to suggestions.
 Currently, a top priority is to find writers for a new category on worldwide membership.
 We would like to find non-United States bloggers to write about their country.
 Bloggers must be permanent and current residents in the country.

 To learn more, read this article, which includes our current wishlist, application steps, and contact information.
 Be sure to look at recent articles to see what sort of things we do here.